teragonaudio/ExtraNotes/README.txt

 To use, simply instantiate the plugin in the desired channel in your arrangement, and type away.
 Your changes will be saved automatically when you save your document.

+AUNotes is compatible with Mac OSX 10.5 and up, and should work with any sequencer which supports AudioUnits.

 This project is hosted at the following addresses:

 Project Page: http://www.teragon.org/p/AUNotes.html